bklimekkk/bklimekkk/README.md

 Hi, I’m Bartek.
-I'm interested in writing mobile applications for iOS devices.
-I'm currently learning how to enbetter my development process with the newest solutions provided by SwiftUI framework.
-I'm planning to join a mobile development company that will allow me to expand my development skills.
-Currently I'm working on distributing my own mobile application for travelling to the App Store.
+I'm interested in writing web applications.
+I'm currently learning how to improve my web development skills.
+I'm planning to join a web development company that will allow me to expand my experience.

 <!---